Why this matters to me

 I was 45 years old, with two sons, 11 and 15 years old.

-I want to spell out, that I was not at high risk for developing breast cancer.
+I was not at high risk for developing breast cancer.

 I exercised 5-7 days a week, ate a well-balanced diet, no red meat... in fact before kids, I had been a vegetarian for over 15 years.
 I had nursed both my kids for a year each...
 I don't carry the BRCA gene, I thought I was a healthy woman.